goFrendiAsgard/zaruba/docs/concept.md

 `showNatriumSymbol` has a single config reference, `sodium`.
 This config reference is also shared with `showSodiumSymbol`.
 However, `showSodiumSymbol` also has another config reference, `other`.

-Thus, `showNatriumSymbol` has one config:
+Thus, `showNatriumSymbol` has one configs:
 * `symbol`: Na

 While `showSodiumSymbol` has two configs: